Betty Ford: Second Lady of the United States (1973–1974)

 The media "broke" the story that Ford had a previous marriage and had been divorced, initially reporting it as a secret revelation.
-However, Ford simply responded by giving the explanation that it was not something she had tried to hide, but, rather, something she had only not shared with the news media because none of them had broached the topic in their previous questions to her.
-This response proved effective in killing the speculation that she was covering-up her past, and earned her some admiration in the media.
+However, Ford simply responded by giving the explanation that it was not something that she had tried to hide, but rather, something that she had only neglected to share with the news media because none of them had broached the subject in their previous questions to her.
+This response proved effective in killing the speculation that she was covering-up her past and earned her some admiration in the media.
 At one point, Ford disclosed to the public that her husband had previously promised her that he would retire from the House of Representatives in 1976 in order to return to private legal practice and dedicate more time to his family.
 Ford became overwhelmed by the media attention she received and became somewhat reclusive for a period early into her time as second lady.
 However, by the spring of 1974, Ford was seen as embracing her position as second lady, becoming less reclusive and more active.
-Ford would, ultimately, for most of the nine months she was second lady, be a high-profile public figure.
+Ford would, ultimately, for most of the nine months that she was second lady, be a high-profile public figure.

 As she became a more active second lady, Ford adopted an objective of promoting the arts.
 In April 1974, she made her first official solo trip as second lady when she spent two-days visiting the states of Georgia and Tennessee to help in publicizing the "ARTRAIN", which was a traveling exhibit of art, visual displays, and performance pieces housed in six railway cars, and which was to travel through small towns across the southern United States.
 Ford was the most prominent national supporter of the project.
 Her candor on this trip received a positive reception by the news media.
-Among those she met on the two-day trip was Georgia Governor Jimmy Carter and his wife Rosalynn Carter.
-The Carters would, ultimately be the Fords’ successors as president and first lady after Carter defeated Ford in the 1976 United States presidential election.
+Among those that she met on the two-day trip was Georgia Governor Jimmy Carter and his wife Rosalynn.
+The Carters would ultimately go on to be the Fords' successors as president and first lady after Jimmy Carter defeated President Ford in the 1976 United States presidential election.
 On May 31, 1973, Ford made her first major speech when she gave a commencement address to the graduates of the Westminster Choir College.
 This set a contrast with First Lady Pat Nixon, who routinely rejected invitations to give formal speeches.
-Ford was also observed as upgrading her wardrobe, adding designer clothing.
+Ford was also observed to be upgrading her wardrobe, adding designer clothing.
 In addition to the arts, Ford also gave focus to projects helping the disabled during her time as second lady.